Ancient Voices for the Modern Soul

 A 10-Week Study Plan

-A complete journey through all five Wisdom Books — theologically, christologically, and personally.
-Expand each week to see the plan.
+A complete journey through all five Wisdom Books — theologically, christologically, and personally applied.

 WEEK 1Foundations — What Is Wisdom?